2019 Street Stock Rules

 HANDICAPPING – Current season Street Stock feature winners will not be posted to start higher than 5th position in any feature events (EIRI).
 When there are “ties” in the Handicapped order, drivers will be placed according to their “wins”, the driver with more wins starting behind the driver with fewer.

 YELLOW FLAG – CAUTION – Slow down as soon as possible.
 The pace car will pick up the leader.
-All cars go into double file behind the pace car immediately.
 You may not pit or go to the paddock during an event.
 Any cars pulling onto pit road during an event are considered out of the event and will no longer be scored unless otherwise advised by SMS Officials.

 CONTINGENCIES– Contingency sponsors are a valuable part of the SMS program.
 Contingency stickers must be displayed for either product or monetary considerations.
 Each division will be notified as to what stickers are required to be eligible for contingency rewards.
 The sticker must be displayed on both sides of the car in such a manner as to be clearly visible in a photograph.